We Provide Evidence-Based Alcohol Addiction Treatment for Women

 Many of reasons why women drink are the same with men: stress, overwork, anxiety, and depression, a desire to fit in, relax or overcome inhibitions.
 However, according to the book “Women Under the Influence”:

 - Female alcoholics are five times more likely than men (69 percent vs. 12 percent) to have been sexually abused during adolescence

 - Female alcoholics are also more likely than men to suffer eating disorders

 - Women usually start drinking heavily after a crisis, such as divorce, unemployment, miscarriage or a loved one leaving the home

 - Women are more likely than men to self-medicate with alcohol to deal with the loss of a spouse, financial difficulties or loneliness

 How are Women Treated for Alcoholism?

-Women usually pursue non-traditional alcoholism treatment, instead seeing their doctor or a mental health professional.
+Women usually pursue non-traditional alcoholism treatment, instead of seeing their doctor or a mental health professional.
 Those who do not seek treatment are affected by the following factors:

 - Marriage to alcoholic partner